Easter, 1916

 The ruined General Post Office after the Easter Rising, 1916.

 Easter, 1916 is a poem by W. B. Yeats describing the poet's torn emotions regarding the events of the Easter Rising staged in Ireland against British rule on Easter Monday, April 24, 1916.
-The rebellion was unsuccessful, and most of the Irish republican leaders involved were executed.
+The rebellion was unsuccessful, and sixteen of the Irish republican leaders involved were executed.

 The poem was written between May and September 1916, with an initial issue of 25 copies which were printed privately.
 It was first published in 1921 in the collection Michael Robartes and the Dancer.

 Background

 Even though a committed nationalist, Yeats usually rejected violence as a means to secure Irish independence, and as a result had strained relations with some of the figures who eventually led the uprising.
 The sudden and abrupt execution of the leaders of the revolutionaries, however, was as much a shock to Yeats as it was to ordinary Irish people at the time, who did not expect the events to take such a bad turn so soon.
 Yeats was working through his feelings about the revolutionary movement in this poem, and the insistent refrain that "a terrible beauty is born" turned out to be prescient, as the execution of the leaders of the Easter Rising had the opposite effect to that intended.
 The killings led to a reinvigoration of the Irish Republican movement rather than its demise.